Package com.google.cloud.tasks.v2beta2

 The relative URL.
 The relative URL must begin with "/" and must be a valid HTTP relative URL.
 It can contain a path and query string arguments.
 If the relative URL is empty, then the root path "/" will be used.
 No spaces are allowed, and the maximum length allowed is 2083 characters.

-string relative_url = 3;
+string relative_url = 3;- Specified by:

 - The bytes for relativeUrl.